 – Convenience: Access therapy from any location in Ireland or while travelling.
 Video counselling also cuts down on the time away from work, as it completely eliminates travel time.

 – Ease of Access: Some people cannot attend face-to-face counselling due to illness, disability, or safety concerns (as in the case of domestic violence).
-Skype counselling gives people the option of attending therapy without having to leave home.
+Online counselling gives people the option of attending therapy without having to leave home.

 – Privacy: Many people enjoy the privacy that online therapy offers.